RonelXavier/CardsPython/README.md

 # CardsPython
- Card games made in Python
+These are card games made entirely in python, with minimal dependencies outside of the standard library modules.